For those looking for a one-liner to define just what exactly a Bitmoji classroom is, here you go:

 4. Make Your Personalized Bitmoji

 The final and arguably most important step is to incorporate an image of your own personalized Bitmoji.
 Bitmoji is a smartphone app with integrations for web browsers, social media outlets, and email platforms.
 You can get the app in the App store.
-Once you download the app to your phone, the process of designing your own Bitmoji is reasonably straightforward.
+Once you download the app to your phone or tablet, the process of designing your own Bitmoji is reasonably straightforward.
 Like many other apps, this app’s interface is designed to instruct users as they go.
 Each element of the Bitmoji is introduced and chosen one at a time, from hair length, style, cut, and color down to shoe style and color.
 Every characteristic is highly customizable.
 This makes it increasingly tempting to alter the character daily to match outfits.

 To add an image of your Bitmoji to your Google Slides, you need to ensure first that you have the Google Chrome extension downloaded to your web browser.
 To do this, you need to go to the Bitmoji website and log in.
 Once you installed the extension, you will see an icon at the top right of your screen.